|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 = K (S / Po) (Ms / 2 Rho) X (44.643 moles / m^3) X (To / T)

 Note that the stored chemical energy is directly proportional to the volume of steel or mass of steel in the pipeline.

 RECOVERABLE ELECTRICAL ENERGY:

-If we assume that the chemical energy is to be converted into electrical energy via a combined cycle gas turbine (CCGT) or a fuel cell at about a 50% recovery efficiency, then:
+If we assume that the chemical energy in hydrogen gas is to be converted into electrical energy via a combined cycle gas turbine (CCGT) or a fuel cell at about a 50% recovery efficiency, then:

 Ee = Ec / 2

 Ee = K (S / Po) (Ms / 4 Rho) X (44.643 moles / m^3) X (To / T)